markgoetz/portfolio/src/markdown-pages/about.md

 After bouncing around PHP development and UX design, I've arrived at front-end development.
 I'm working for [Nerdery](https://nerdery.com) in Chicago, as a Principal Software Engineer.
 I lead projects, mentor other developers, and help guide the front-end domain.

-When not turning tea into JavaScript and semantic HTML, I can be found playing board games or video games, or riding my bike.
+When not turning tea into TypeScript and semantic HTML, I can be found playing board games or video games, or riding my bike.